 Freedom is an abstract concept that we all like to talk about and to be honest are always trying to increase by getting more money, getting more fit and by being smarter.
 That should tell you that you don't already have unlimited freedom.
-There are the physical limitations of your body (strength, sex, health, etc) and of your circumstances (housing, air, transportation networks, access to electricity and yes, education).
+There are the physical limitations of your body (strength, gender, health, etc) and of your circumstances (housing, air, transportation networks, access to electricity, wealth, and yes, education).
 On top of that society (that we have a small say in) has imposed lots of restrictions supposedly for our own protection.
-When someone has been injured, say by a drunk driver, society sets up laws that limit your alcohol intake to a percentage before you start driving and we have programs to test this as we aren't at all convinced every driver would avoid tgoing over their alcohol limit.
+When someone has been injured, say by a drunk driver, society sets up laws that limit your alcohol intake to a percentage before you start driving and we have programs to test this as we aren't at all convinced every driver would avoid going over their alcohol limit.
 There are literally millions of legal restrictions on what we are allowed to do.
 Some earlier thoughts on regulations: http://www.therealjohndavidson.com/2015/10/regulation-how-we-protect-ourselves.html

 There is a another restriction we place on ourselves.
 We are intimidated by society.
 The sight of a gun makes one aware not to offend.
 The law threatens with fines, public notice of our crimes and ultimately jail.
 Beyond this most of us (including you) dislike ridicule which can range from a disapproving society to a family member.
 Some of us have worked ourselves into a corner where we need to prove how tough we are or loyalty to someone.
 There is suspicion that many of those refusing to comply with Covid-19 protocols are too proud to admit they are wrong.